 If 1,000 oz bar premiums rise, it would be signaling a true shortage of silver.
 For now, though, the shortage is in the fabrication capacity of mints and refiners who convert large bars into smaller products.

 The pressure on premiums has been driven, at least in part, by the U.S. Mint.
 Despite its obligation to produce coins in quantities "sufficient to meet public demand," the Mint has done nothing to increase supply.

 Demand spiked for bullion products two and a half years ago.
-Private mints and refiners have been steadily growing capacity, but the U.S. Mint is manufacturing excuses instead.
+Private mints and refiners have been steadily growing in capacity, but the U.S. Mint is manufacturing excuses instead.